cps0191/bmx-programs/README.md

 .# bmx-programs
-Programs writen in blitz max for windows and mac, enjoy.
+Programs writen in blitz max for windows and mac, compiled ziped versions in the windows and mac repositories.
+Enjoy !!.

 Marg		A 3 or 4 player score card for the game Marhjong.
 RailB		A payment chart for the game Rail Baron.